brimdata/zed/k8s/dev-on-eks.md

 ```
 make docker-push-ecr
 ```
 The tag on this image is based on `git describe` so it is specific to your branch.
-All zqd images are assumed to share the same ECR repo.
+All zqd images share the same ECR repo.

 ## Install with Helm
 Helm is used to deploy the zqd image.
 Use: